nkarizat/507FinalProject/README.md

           2) Business Industry

   2) Word Cloud
-    They also have the option to view up to 100 of the most frequently used words in tweets containing #COVID19.
+      -They also have the option to view up to 100 of the most frequently used words in tweets containing #COVID19.

 # Demo Link: